Register an account for free if you don’t have one.

 Then you can run the demo project to test recognizing contents in the buckets of your project.

-For Offline Recognition, please put the offline database ( such as “acrcloud_local_db” ) into your app project’s workspace.
+rec_mode_local is for Offline Recognition, please put the offline database ( such as “acrcloud_local_db” ) into your app project’s workspace.

-One-time Recognition and Loop Recognition
+One-time Recording Session Recognition and Loop Recognition

 Click the “Start” Button and the App Demo will begin to record and recognize.
 When it detects a result, the app demo will stop and display the result.
 In the progress of recording and detecting, you can stop (click the “Stop” Button”) this recognition at any time.